shopware5/devdocs/source/developers-guide/plugin-quick-start/index.md

 So far we have set up the bootstrap - but where does the actual template extension come from?

-We already registered the `View` directory and can now create the template in the `Views/frontend/index/index.tpl` template.
+We already registered the `Views` directory and can now create the template in the `Views/frontend/index/index.tpl` template.
 This template is actually an extension of Shopware's default `frontend/index/index.tpl` which can be found in `themes/Frontend/Bare/frontend/index/index.tpl`.
 This template defines the whole default structure of the Shopware responsive template - and is a perfect place for global extensions.
 As we created a file with the same name, the template manager of Shopware will automatically load this template file, when the default index.tpl is loaded.

 Now our plugin's `index.tpl` might look like this: